Bill

 Bill Summary

-Creates provisions relating to certain disclosures by a real estate wholesaler
+Creates and modifies provisions relating to real estate transactions

 AI Summary